 Beyond Celiac

-Acknowledges concerns.
-Notes that mechanical sorting differs from purity protocol and individual responses vary.
+Recommends against.
+Notes that mechanical sorting differs from purity protocol and that reactions are documented.

 Canadian Celiac Association

 Does not endorse.
-Has expressed concerns about the mechanical sorting process.
+Has formally expressed concerns about the mechanical sorting process.

 Should You Eat Cheerios?

-- Testing inconsistencies — Some boxes have tested above 20 ppm
+- Testing failures — Boxes have repeatedly tested above 20 ppm

-- Mechanical sorting limitations — Doesn’t guarantee gluten-free
+- Mechanical sorting limitations — Doesn’t remove gluten dust or surface contamination

-- Symptom reports — Many celiac patients report reactions
+- Documented reactions — Many celiac patients report reactions

-- No margin for error — Celiac requires strict compliance
+- No margin for error — Celiac is an autoimmune condition; intermittent contamination causes intermittent damage

-- FDA labeled gluten-free — Meets legal standard (<20 ppm)
+- FDA labeled gluten-free — Meets the legal label standard (<20 ppm) on paper

 Our Recommendation